.

 The 2.0 litre motor was an overhead cam, alloy-head crossflow with a two barrel Weber.
 The 2.0 litre version was available as a basic setup or as a sports model which included a sports exhaust system: 4-into-2-into-1.
 The K-frame supporting the 4 cylinder differed to the frame supporting the six at the forward control arm mounting.
 The six had the mounting integrated with the K-frame while the mount was merely suspended from the chasis in the four cylinder models.
 The four cylinder models also lacked the vented disc brakes of the sixes and I believe some had a 4-stud wheel pattern as opposed to the sixes 5-stud pattern.

-I think the fours were only available with a 4-speed or automatic gearbox.
+The fours were only available with a 4-speed or automatic gearbox.
 Chrysler's styled rims were an option on the Centura.

 Chrysler Centura pictures